ScriptRaccoon/codeblocks/README.md

 5. The `Codeblock.svelte` component accepts the filename of one of these snippets as a prop: `<Codeblock snippet="index.html" />` for example.

+Remarks: The pages with code blocks need to be [prerendered](https://kit.svelte.dev/docs/glossary#prerendering).
+Shiki needs to run on the server only.
+Otherwise there will be an error.

 Thanks to `karimfromjordan` and `Patrick` on the Svelte Discord server for their help with the implementation.